-As part of our efforts to make this vision a reality, PCSF aims to repeal and replace the harmful Violent Crime Control and Law Enforcement Act (1994 Crime Bill)1 with a law that embodies and supports a new vision of public safety that centers investments in community, healing, and restoration.
+As part of our efforts to make this vision a reality, PCSF aims to repeal and replace the harmful Violent Crime Control and Law Enforcement Act (1994 Crime Bill) with a law that embodies and supports a new vision of public safety that centers investments in community, healing, and restoration.

 The 1994 Crime Bill significantly boosted mass incarceration and harmful policing in Black and Brown neighborhoods.
 In doing so, it continues to undermine the safety and freedom of these and other communities.

-While mass incarceration began in the 1980s, thanks mainly to the Nixon and Reagan administrations, the 1994 Crime Bill-written by then-Senator Joe Biden and passed by a Democratically controlled Congress under Democratic President Bill Clinton was the most far-reaching "crime" bill Congress has ever passed and worsened the crisis of incarceration.2
+While mass incarceration began in the 1980s, thanks mainly to the Nixon and Reagan administrations, the 1994 Crime Bill-written by then-Senator Joe Biden and passed by a Democratically controlled Congress under Democratic President Bill Clinton-was the most far-reaching "crime" bill Congress has ever passed and worsened the crisis of incarceration.

-The law endorsed and financed ineffective and damaging policies and practices at the state and local levels that encouraged the growth of police departments and prison infrastructure, the adoption of laws that lengthened prison sentences, and eliminated or reduced access to education and additional programming for people in prison, while failing to prioritize community investments that would have increased public safety, particularly in underresourced communities.3
+The law endorsed and financed ineffective and damaging policies and practices at the state and local levels that encouraged the growth of police departments and prison infrastructure, the adoption of laws that lengthened prison sentences, and eliminated or reduced access to education and additional programming for people in prison, while failing to prioritize community investments that would have increased public safety, particularly in underresourced communities.

 The many provisions of the Crime Bill have helped harm and destabilize an entire generation of people, our families, and our communities by ensuring that more people went to prison, stayed there longer (away from their families and communities), and had access to fewer resources to help them rebuild their lives after they were released.
-Black communities around the U.S. have been the primary targets and the overwhelming victims of these harms.4
+Black communities around the U.S. have been the primary targets and the overwhelming victims of these harms.

 The people and communities forced to live with the consequences of and harm caused by the 1994 Crime Bill had little to no voice in its creation and implementation.
-PCSF believes strongly that the people closest to the harm are the ones closest to the solutions5 because they have the lived experience and knowledge about what their communities need that policymakers tend to lack.
-Thus, to build our PCSF envisions safety as being secure and having all of your needs met.
-It includes being free from harm, surveillance, and coercion.
-Freedom means people do not live in fear, subjugation, or oppression but rather under conditions that allow us to exercise agency and thrive in the fullness of our humanity.

-vision and the content for a replacement bill, PCSF developed "The People's Process," which brought together people from the communities most impacted by the 1994 Crime Bill and incarceration to identify the solutions that will reverse and repair the harms of the law and build real safety and freedom.
+PCSF believes strongly that the people closest to the harm are the ones closest to the solutions because they have the lived experience and knowledge about what their communities need that policymakers tend to lack.
+Thus, to build our vision and the content for a replacement bill, PCSF developed "The People's Process," which brought together people from the communities most impacted by the 1994 Crime Bill and incarceration to identify the solutions that will reverse and repair the harms of the law and build real safety and freedom.